Patients' past experience with discrimination may influence how they interact with you. Acknowledging this may improve communication and patient care.

-A recent article posted by NPR reported that 92 percent of Black Americans believed that discrimination against Black Americans exists in the US today.
-In a survey of Black Americans in the US, approximately 1/3 of individuals reported experiencing discrimination specifically within the context of going to a doctor or a health clinic.
+A recent article on NPR reported that 92% of Black Americans believe that discrimination against Black Americans exists in the U.S. today.
+In a survey of Black Americans in the U.S., approximately 1/3 of individuals reported experiencing discrimination specifically within the context of going to a doctor or a health clinic.

 Unconscious bias may affect patient care